 My visit to Cambodia was unexpected and happened because my parents who recently shifted to Phnom Penh from India for dad’s small term project.
-It took us a lot of time to actually finalize whether to travel as tickets were expensive at last moment.
+It took us a lot of time to actually finalize whether to travel, as tickets were expensive at last moment.
 Talking to fellow bloggers and friends when I mentioned Cambodia all they had to guide me was about Angkot Wat.
 But then we decided to travel anyway thinking ‘we will figure it out’.
 Now that we are back, this is our Cambodia Travel Guide.

-Cambodia has a volatile history.
+Cambodia has had a volatile history.
 The country underwent horrifying genocide that was carried out by the Khmer Rouge regime (led by Pol Pot) between 1975 and 1979.
 Out of the 7 million population then, over 1.7 million died of starvation, execution, disease or overwork.
 Some estimates place the death toll even higher.
 The Khmer Rouge apparently arrested and killed all people from previous regime – including soldiers, politicians and bureaucrats, educated, capitalist and city people to grow rice and other agricultural products as Pol Pot wanted to develop Cambodia into a agrarian economy like the Angkor Empire in earlier days.
 When people complained they were tortured and killed, including women and children.

 Fast forward to 2017, the country has good tourist’s spots, delicious food, the friendliest people, beautiful coastlines, and a lively nightlife.
 Still at a developing stage, the country which does not have any manufacturing units of its own is trying to spring back with better governance.

-For Indians there are many options.
 From Mumbai, Bangalore and Delhi you will get connecting flights to Bangkok, Kaula Lampur or Singapore.
 Flights from these destinations are available to Phnom Penh (the capital) and Siem Reap and are of 1- 3 hours duration.
 Air Asia has many economy deals from Delhi and Bangalore to reach Phnom Penh so keep checking.
 My brother who traveled with us got a return flight from Bangalore – KL – Phnom Penh at INR 28,000 (US$430).